aqu7he/DS-4002-Group-5/README.md

 Code for various projects in DS 4002 Spring 2024.
 Group 5 consists of Andrea, Cato, and Charlie.

-We analyze posts from the Kansas City Chiefs subreddit to answer the question: Will the sentiment of tweets about the Kansas City Chiefs have changed a significant amount (a magnitude of greater than 0.05 sentiment score) after the first game Taylor Swift attended (September 24, 2023)?
+We analyzed posts from the Kansas City Chiefs subreddit to answer the question: Will the sentiment of tweets about the Kansas City Chiefs have changed a significant amount (a magnitude of greater than 0.05 sentiment score) after the first game Taylor Swift attended (September 24, 2023)?
 We hypothesize that there will be a significant increase in the sentiment score of the posts after the announcement that Taylor Swift is dating star player, Travis Kelce.

 ## Content
 README.md -- Serves as an orientation to everyone who comes to this repository, it should enable you to get their bearings.
 You are in the README.md file now.